 40 Days for Life

-40 Days for Life is a national, community-based campaign of prayer and fasting that takes place in the fall and during Lent.
+40 Days for Life is a national, community-based campaign of prayer and fasting that takes place each fall and Lent.
 Our parish usually commits to praying outside Planned Parenthood of the Rocky Mountains two days during the campaign.
 Please check the counter in the gathering space for sign-ups.
 You can learn more about the Denver campaign here.

 Colorado Respect Life Resources